SufianKamran/GitScan/README.md

 Features
 Search Users: Find GitHub users by username, location, followers, and more.

 Explore Repositories: Retrieve information about user repositories, including stars, forks, and issues.

 Advanced Filtering: Use various filters to narrow down your search results.

-Easy Integration: Integrate with other projects using GitScan's API.
+Easy Integration: Integrate with other projects using GitScan's API

 User-friendly Interface: Simple command-line interface for quick searches.

 ![image](https://github.com/user-attachments/assets/512a4def-fc54-4d8e-aac0-0344f0480a4a)